You already know to be respectful, kind, work hard & have fun. All the other details on how we run our competitions are below.

 Silver – 269 – 269.9

 Bump Rule: If a routine scores 290 or above, it is bumped up to our Triple Diamond Level.
 Any routine bumped up by Gems will be competing for Overall Awards at the bumped up level.
+All routines that trigger the bump rule will be recognized at their awards session.

-Up to 20 points for routines that are deemed unsuitable for family viewing (costume, music, choreography etc.).
+Routines that are deemed unsuitable for family viewing (costume, music, choreography etc.).
 This deduction will also remove the routine from eligibility for high point and judges’ choice awards.

-Up to 5 points for exceeding time limits or exiting the stage before completion of a routine (unless due to technical issues)
+Exceeding time limits or exiting the stage before completion of a routine (unless due to technical issues)

-Up to 5 points for visual or audible coaching of the dancers during their performance, from the wings or the audience.
+Visual or audible coaching of the dancers during their performance, from the wings or the audience.
 Additionally, the routine will be ineligible for high point and special awards.

-Up to 5 points for other rule infractions, at the discretion of Gems staff or judges.
+Any other rule infractions, at the discretion of Gems staff or judges.

 A Gems staff member or judge will issue all point deductions.
 All decisions are final.